 In my experience, working with team members to avoid an escalation scenario is best.
 However, there are numerous ways through which you can end up in such a negative scenario.
 For instance, you inherit a team, move to a new role, changes in behaviors, etc. However, this is a reactive position.
 Below, I look at a proactive approach before things get too bad.

-So, What Are Some Sensible Actions You Can Take as a Manager?
+So, What Are Some Sensible Actions You Can Take as an ITSM Manager?

 Here are five key actions that will help to prevent the toxicity killing your team: